Emanuel-de-Jong/10KRanker/README.md

 Show this message.<br/>

 ## Known problems
 **The bot doesn't react to commands after a while**<br/>
 The bot goes offline on discord after roughly 45 minutes.
 It keeps running on the server without any errors.<br/>
 It makes the bot nearly unusable for real use and I have no idea what causes it.<br/>
 I will fix this when I have time for the project again.

-**I get the error: "The type initializer for 'Database.DB' threw an exception." for every command.**<br/>
+**I get the error: `The type initializer for 'Database.DB' threw an exception.` for every command.**<br/>
-The Database project can't connect to the db file.
+The Database project (Entity Framework Core) can't connect to the db file.
 Probably because the data source configuration has changed.<br/>
 A new migration has to be generated:
-1. Delete the "Migrations" folder.
+1. Delete the Migrations folder.
 2. Set the startup project to the Database project.
 3. Open the Package Manager Console (PMC) in VS.
 4. Give in the following commands:
     - `Add-Migration YourMigrationName`
     - `Update-Database`
 5. Set the startup project back to the 10KRanker project.

 ## Code structure